-While watching a documentary about 1960s Australian distance great Ron Clarke, I was taken by a quote from countryman John Landy — second man ever under 4:00 in the mile — who sent a letter to the young Ron just as Clarke was gaining national recognition.
+San Diego, CA — While exercising on my elliptical cross-trainer in the family sun room, I watched a documentary about 1960s Australian distance great Ron Clarke.
+Motivated by the exploits of the great man, I was especially taken by a quote from his countryman John Landy — second man ever under 4:00 in the mile — who sent a letter to the young Ron just as Clarke was gaining national recognition.

-“Not giving you sessions,” recalled Clarke of the five-page missive, “but describing the way you cope with training.
+“Not giving you sessions,” Clarke read from the five-page missive, “but describing the way you cope with training.
 Really, the essence of simplicity, ‘don’t train too hard, don’t make it too easy’.
 Just in that balance.”

 Has training changed that much in the ensuing 40 years?
 Has today’s science led us to a better understanding of the human ability to adapt to stress, and how to manage that stress?
 Perhaps.